-In addition, there are also cases that e-cigarette explodes and caused bodily injury to the users.
+In addition, there are also cases in that e-cigarette explodes and caused bodily injury to the users.
 You may want to check out the man in Kentucky, US that suffered second-degree burns after his faulty e-cigarette set his trousers on fire.

-After all, there are still no in-depth studies that e-cigarette could be as smoking-cessation aids and the industry safety standards for manufacturing such devices are not being laid out and widely accepted by countries.
+After all, there are still no in-depth studies that e-cigarettes could be as smoking-cessation aids and the industry safety standards for manufacturing such devices are not being laid out and widely accepted by countries.

-Quitting Smoking Once and For All ?
+Quitting Smoking Once and For All?